 Master of Science in Acquisition and Contract Management and Master of Arts in Procurement and Acquisitions Management degree programs are also available.
 Core courses in these programs include in-depth knowledge courses in corporate finance, acquisitions law, operations management, pricing, logistics, managerial accounting and contract management.

 If your college curriculum consists of subjects such as project management, cost analysis, accounting, logistics and business statistics, you may be able to prepare yourself for a career in purchases and acquisitions.
-Employment opportunities through 2014 are projected to increase anywhere between 2% for purchasing agents and 7% - 8% for financial managers and administrative services managers, respectively.
+Employment opportunities through 2018 are projected to decrease 7% for purchasing agents and increase 7% and 16% for administrative services managers and financial managers, respectively.